hrasoa/react-pwa/README.md

 ## Deployment

-This app will work out of the box on [Google Cloud Platform](https://cloud.google.com/) with [Jenkins CI Multi-branch Pipeline](https://jenkins.io/doc/book/pipeline/multibranch/), more information in the [Jenkinsfile].
+This app will work out of the box on [Google Cloud Platform](https://cloud.google.com/) with [Jenkins CI Multi-branch Pipeline](https://jenkins.io/doc/book/pipeline/multibranch/), more information in the [Jenkinsfile](/blob/master/Jenkinsfile).

 You can follow this tutorial to [setup your continuous delivery pipeline](https://cloud.google.com/solutions/continuous-delivery-jenkins-container-engine).